 Musculoskeletal Conditions as a Public Health Concern

-Musculoskeletal (MSK) injuries and disorders are a significant public health concern.
-MSK conditions, including low-back and neck pain, are significant health issues and a leading reason for disability.
-MSK conditions are also significant contributors to inactivity, which make it difficult to prevent and manage many chronic diseases.
-For Canadians with a lower socioeconomic status, the prevalence of MSK conditions is higher, disproportionately impacting the group’s health and well-being.
+Musculoskeletal injuries and disorders are a significant public health concern.
+Musculoskeletal conditions, including low-back and neck pain, are significant health issues and a leading reason for disability.
+Musculoskeletal conditions are also significant contributors to inactivity, which make it difficult to prevent and manage many chronic diseases.
+For Canadians with a lower socioeconomic status, the prevalence of musculoskeletal conditions is higher, disproportionately impacting the group’s health and well-being.
 This population may face additional barriers to accessing needed care and challenges in securing or holding employment.